MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-TypeModel.md

    `Zero` indicates that the +1 eigenvalue was measured; `One` indicates the -1 eigenvalue.
 - The `Range` type represents a sequence of integers.
+- The `String` type is a sequence of Unicode characters that is opaque to the user once created.
+  This type is used to report messages to a classical host.

 Note that this implies that `true`, `false`, `PauliI`, `PauliX`, `PauliY`, `PauliZ`, `One`, and `Zero` are all reserved symbols in Q#.